 1H & 2H: refers to one-handed and two-handed weapons, respectively.

 Affix: a term that refers to properties that are assigned to a given object, which can include magical properties on items or abilities on in-game monsters.
 It is usually associated with the latter and can also be called “boss modifiers.”
-They include: Arcane Enchanted, Avenger, Desecrator, Electrified, Extra Health, Fast, Fire Chains, Frozen, Health Link, Horde, Illusionist, Jailer, Knockback, Missile Dampening, Molten, Mortar, Nightmarish, Plagued, Reflect Damage, Shielding, Teleporter, Vampiric, Vortex, and Waller.
-In Reaper of Souls, new affixes were introduced: Frozen Pulse, Orbital, Poison Enchanted, Thunderstorm, and Wormhole.
+They include: Arcane Enchanted, Avenger, Desecrator, Electrified, Extra Health, Fast, Fire Chains, Frozen, Frozen Pulse, Health Link, Horde, Illusionist, Jailer, Knockback, Missile Dampening, Molten, Mortar, Nightmarish, Orbital, Plagued, Poison Enchanted, Reflect Damage, Shielding, Teleporter, Thunderstorm, Vampiric, Vortex, Waller, and Wormhole.

 AH:vanilla - short for “Auction House,” a feature of Diablo III that acts as a trading hub for players.
 Players buy, bid on, and sell items and commodities (see: ‘Commodity’) anonymously on the Auction House much like people do on auction websites like eBay.
 The Auction House comes in two different entities, the Gold Auction House (see: ‘GAH’) and the Real Money Auction House (see: ‘RMAH’).
 Both Auction Houses will be shut down on March 18, 2014.